pluralsight/guides/in-review/interesting-apis/getting-started-with-pubnub-blocks/article.md

 }
 ```

-Using the [QR code API](http://goqr.me/api/), we're going to create a QR image from that URL and then convert that image to add to the message its [base64](https://en.wikipedia.org/wiki/Base64) representation and save it to the key-value store.
+Using the [QR Code API](http://goqr.me/api/), we're going to create a QR image from a URL and then convert the QR to add to the message its [base64](https://en.wikipedia.org/wiki/Base64) representation.
+Lastly, we will save this representation to the key-value store.
 This way, next time the message contains the same URL, we can get it from there instead of calling the API.

 You can find the final code of this event handler in this [gist](https://gist.github.com/eh3rrera/a9ee3d26b96c0527b0b097f43fd6d752) in case you need it.

-All right, create another *Before Publish or Fire* EV (no need to use the guided process):
+All right, create another *Before Publish or Fire* EH (no need to use the guided process):

 ![Create EH](https://raw.githubusercontent.com/pluralsight/guides/master/images/d2b2779f-df1a-42dc-a056-3ada35ccc8f0.gif)